pnlbwh/PNL-manual/README.md

 The old script to run MABS, `mabs.sh` in `pnlutil`, has been replaced by `atlas.py` in `pnlpipe/pnlscripts`.
-This script includes an option to fuse labelmaps using `antsJointFusion`, a method that outperformed several other fusion strategies tested in DWI baseline mask prediction.
-It also fixes a bug in that it deletes its temporary output when interrupted and won't fill up the cluster `/tmp` directories.
+This script includes an option to fuse labelmaps using `antsJointFusion`, a method that outperformed several other fusion strategies that I tested in a DWI baseline mask prediction task.
+It also fixes a bug in that it deletes its temporary output when interrupted and won't fill up the cluster's `/tmp` directories.

 It has an option to accept command line arguments as well as a csv file.